 Many margarita mixes on the market can taste overly saccharine.
-We love the Tres Agaves Organic Margarita Mix (view at Amazon) because it highlights all-natural flavors, which is great for sipping with or without tequila.
+We love the Tres Agaves Organic Margarita Mix (view at Amazon) because it highlights fresh flavors that are great for sipping with or without tequila.
 If you’re looking for a fiery flavor, we recommend Hella Cocktail Co’s Habanero Margarita Mixer (view at Amazon).

 What to Look for in a Margarita Mix

-A typical margarita has tequila, an orange liqueur, and lime juice, plus salt on the rim.
+A typical margarita has tequila, an orange liqueur, lime juice, and salt on the rim.
 In order to make the mixture shelf-stable, many companies add preservatives or sweeteners, ranging from artificial sucralose to natural agave and cane sugar.
-Artificial sweeteners can make the margarita taste processed and sugary so always check the label.
+Artificial sweeteners can make the margarita taste processed and sugary, so always check the label.
 One of the best parts of this cocktail is its fresh lime flavor, so if you'd like to replicate that in a mix, look for ones that use lime concentrate over lime flavorings.

 There's a wide range of different flavors out there, so don't be afraid to experiment.
-A lime margarita is classic, but why not try a spicy one?
-Perhaps a refreshing flavor, like strawberry or watermelon?
+A lime margarita is a classic, but why not try a spicy one with refreshing flavor, like strawberry or watermelon?
 If you’re serving drinks to others, consider picking up a few different flavor options so there’s something for everyone.

 When serving multiple people, larger bottles are best.
 However, if you're mixing drinks for one or two, buying individual cans or smaller bottles means you won't have to worry about having an open bottle that requires refrigeration or quick consumption before it goes bad.
 Most margarita mixes are shelf-stable, so keep them in your pantry for when a surprise happy hour pops up.